 Cultural protocols

-There are two distinct cultural protocols for formal occasions at the University to show respect.
-It’s important to know the differences between these protocols.
+There are two distinct cultural protocols for formal occasions at the University to show respect for the Traditional Custodians of the lands on which our campuses are situated on.

 Acknowledgement of Country – Anyone can perform an Acknowledgement of Country.
 It’s where a person acknowledges the Traditional Custodians of the Country they are on.
 It’s always performed at the beginning of a gathering such as a meeting, lecture or event.